r48n34/Patterns-generator/README.md

     // Padding of x and y
     paddingRows: number, // >= 1
     paddingCols: number, // >= 1

+    // Added in 27/02/2024
+    // For even rows / cols, the whole line will be shift x spacing
+    shitfRows: number,
+    shitfCols: number,

     // Padding of both x and y
     density: number, // >= 1